pepicrft/catalysis-framework/packages/website/docs/catalysis/introduction.md

 :::info Gestalt and Catalysis

 [Gestalt](https://www.verywellmind.com/what-is-gestalt-psychology-2795808) is a German word that roughly means *"configuration"* or the way things are put together to form a whole object.
 It captures the GestaltJS' idea of grouping smaller pieces to form an integrated development experience.
-[Catalysis](https://en.wikipedia.org/wiki/Catalysis), which increases the rate of a chemical reaction by adding a substance known as a catalyst, makes the Gestalt blocks react to form a ready-to-use and distributable piece of software.
+[Catalysis](https://en.wikipedia.org/wiki/Catalysis), a process that increases the rate of a chemical reaction by adding a substance known as a catalyst, makes the Gestalt blocks react to form a ready-to-use and distributable piece of software.
 :::